-In March of 2019, U.S. Chief Magistrate Judge Joseph Spero ruled against UnitedHealth Group’s United Behavioral Health in a case involving payment and guidelines for mental health and addiction treatment.
+In March of 2019, U.S. Chief Magistrate Judge Joseph Spero ruled against UnitedHealth Group’s United Behavioral Health.
+The case involves coverage and guidelines for mental health and addiction treatment.
 This was a class-action lawsuit which cited that UnitedHealth was using its own guidelines to determine if medical necessity was reached for coverage of treatment.
 These guidelines were claimed to be too contingent on symptoms and not on overall addiction disease management.
 Other health plans have adopted the expert standard of care, the American Society of Addiction Medicine (ASAM) guidelines.

 The ASAM criteria involve analyzing the following six dimensions in someone’s health:

 At CeDAR, we work with patients to both help them stabilize from active problems such as uncontrollable drinking, IV heroin use or bipolar disorder.
 This treatment often involves medications and psychotherapy, education, and stable housing.
-We care about the individual’s current functioning as well as risk factors which may make the person vulnerable to relapse.
+We care about the individual’s current functioning as well as risk factors that make a person vulnerable to relapse.

 We use these criteria with each of our patients in how we guide them towards recovery.
-UnitedHealth was emphasizing detoxification and medical needs above the other, more abstract, dimensions of relapse potential and recovery environment.
-In this way, they were appraising the person’s current functioning, but not thoroughly evaluating the future probabilities of the person staying in recovery.
+UnitedHealth coverage was emphasizing detoxification and medical needs above the other, more abstract, dimensions of relapse potential and recovery environment.
+They were appraising the person’s current functioning, but not thoroughly evaluating the future probabilities of the person staying in recovery.

 As CeDAR takes multiple forms of insurance, we are constantly working to provide excellent care for our patients, while maximizing insurance benefits such that they are able to succeed at the most appropriate level of treatment for their given needs.

 Although health insurance companies do not specifically “advise appropriate treatment,” their approval or rejection of coverage makes a huge impact on the person’s capacity to receive the recommended treatment.
-In other words, if our team at CeDAR recommends continued residential treatment, but the insurance carrier disagrees and denies payment, there is a good chance the person will discharge instead of paying out-of-pocket.
+In other words, if our team at CeDAR recommends continued residential treatment, but the insurance carrier disagrees and denies payment.
+There is a good chance the person will discharge instead of paying out-of-pocket.
 This creates controversy in the medical world, as insurance carriers are very cautious in disclosing that they do not dictate the course of care – providers do that.
-We are always mindful of the different pressures placed on our patients, as this taps into some of the core problems of addiction, namely it being an ambivalent disease.
+We are always mindful of the different pressures placed on our patients.
+This taps into some of the core problems of addiction, namely it being an ambivalent disease.
 If insurance will no longer support care, can this contribute to a patient’s struggle with minimizing the scope of his or her problems?

-Legal rulings such as the UnitedHealth case are valuable to help us provide the best care possible for our patients while mandating that the insurance companies are analyzing each case with the same criteria as we are to determine medical necessity.
+Legal rulings such as the UnitedHealth coverage case are valuable to help us provide the best care possible for our patients.
+It also mandates that the insurance companies are analyzing each case with the same criteria as we are to determine medical necessity.
 The length of time someone remains in a continuum of addiction treatment is directly correlated with strong results in that person’s recovery.
 Insurance is one of many factors which determines how long an individual will be able to heal.